Istanbul: Leisure and entertainment

 The Princes' Islands, 15 km from the city center, are also popular for their seafood restaurants.
-Because of their restaurants, historic summer mansions, and tranquil, car-free streets, the Prince Islands are a popular vacation destination among Istanbulites and foreign tourists.
+Because of their restaurants, historic summer mansions, and tranquil, car-free streets, the Princes' Islands are a popular vacation destination among Istanbulites and foreign tourists.

-Istanbul is also famous for its sophisticated and elaborately-cooked dishes of the Ottoman cuisine.
+Istanbul is also famous for its sophisticated and elaborately cooked dishes of the Ottoman cuisine.
 Following the influx of immigrants from southeastern and eastern Turkey, which began in the 1960s, the city's foodscape has drastically changed by the end of the century; with influences of Middle Eastern cuisine such as kebab taking an important place in the food scene.

 Restaurants featuring foreign cuisines are mainly concentrated in the Beyoğlu, Beşiktaş, Şişli and Kadıköy districts.

 Apart from the city's numerous stadiums, sports halls and concert halls, there are several open-air venues for concerts and festivals, such as the Cemil Topuzlu Open-Air Theatre in Harbiye, Paraf Kuruçeşme Open-Air on the Bosphorus shore in Kuruçeşme, and Parkorman in the forest of Maslak.
 The annual Istanbul Jazz Festival has been held every year since 1994.
 Organized between 2003 and 2013, Rock'n Coke was the biggest open-air rock festival in Turkey, sponsored by Coca-Cola.
 It was traditionally held at the Hezarfen Airfield in Istanbul.

 The Istanbul International Music Festival has been held annually since 1973, and the International Istanbul Film Festival has been held annually since 1982.
 The Istanbul Biennial is a contemporary art exhibition that has been held biennially since 1987.
 The Istanbul Shopping Fest is an annual shopping festival held since 2011, and Teknofest is an annual festival of aviation, aerospace and technology, held since 2018.

 When it was held for the first time in 2003, the annual Istanbul Pride became the first gay pride event in a Muslim-majority country.
 Since 2015, all types of parades at Taksim Square and İstiklal Avenue (where, in 2013, the Gezi Park protests took place) have been denied permission by the AKP government, citing security concerns, but hundreds of people have defied the ban each year.
 Critics have claimed that the bans were in fact due to ideological reasons.